findkit/findkit/packages/docs/docs/ui/api/index.md

 _New in v1.0.0_

 Control how the elements outside the modal are made [inert](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inert) when using [`modal: true`](#modal).
-An inert element is a element which cannot focused or accessed using a screen reader.
+An inert element is an element which cannot be focused or accessed using a screen reader.
 This is used to trap the focus and screen readers inside the modal when it is open.

 - `inert: true`: Make all element outside the modal inert using the [`<dialog>.showModal()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/showModal) method.
 - `inert: string`: CSS selector to make the matching elements inert.
 The `<dialog>` is opened with the [`.open()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/open) method.
 Use when you want to put the search input outside the modal.
 See the [Offset modal pattern](/ui/patterns/embedding/offset).